hungbk99/Single-Precision-Floating-Point-Unit/README.md

     3. Multiplication (Vedic Multiplication)
     4. Division (Newton–Raphson division)
 * Floating Point Number to Decimal Number Converter
+* Note:
-* Note: This design is not optimized.
+    1. This design is not optimized.
 For example, Pre_Normalization and Pre_Normalization_MD can be merged into one, the same idea for Post_Normalization and Post_Normalization_MD.
 N-th Root will give a slightly different results from the real answer.
+    2. This FPU design does not support Sub-Normal number.
+If the result after calculated is a Sub-Normal number, then the actual outcome will be underflow or zero.

 * Update: The first division algorithm (Non-Restoring Division) described in the NRD_Division.sv file is not perfectly correct, the correct one is Modified_NRD_Division_CV module in FP2D_Converter.sv file.
 Thanks!!!